paudetseis/PyRaysum/docs/turtorials/3/3_invert_rf.rst

 Loading a Receiver Function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We load the radial and transverse receiver fuctions from file.
+We load the radial and transverse receiver functions from file.
 The
 present receiver function has been created from 3 high-quality
-earthquake recordings from the Philipines.
-Note that ``rfr`` and ``rft``
+earthquake recordings from the Philippines.
+Note that ``rfr`` and
-here need to be structured such that the arrival of the direct P-wave is
+``rft`` here need to be structured such that the arrival of the direct
-located in the middle of the array.
-In other words, the acausal part
+P-wave is located in the middle of the array.
+In other words, the
-(earlier than direct P) must be as long as the causal part (later than
+acausal part (earlier than direct P) must be as long as the causal part
-direct P).
-In this way, the definition of the time window mask ``ist``
+(later than direct P).
+In this way, the definition of the time window
-is such that it can be reused for post-processing of the synthetic
+mask ``ist`` is such that it can be reused for post-processing of the
-receiver functions.
-The windowed receiver function are concatenated to
+synthetic receiver functions.
+The windowed receiver function are
-yield the data vector.
+concatenated to yield the data vector.

 .. code:: ipython3